 Anonymous.
 A Political Enquiry into the Consequences of Enclosing Waste Lands, and the Causes of the Present High Price of Butchers Meat.
 Holborn: Davis, 1785.

 Barad, Karen.
 Meeting the Universe Halfway: Quantum Physics and the Entanglement of Matter and Meaning.
-Durham: Duke UP, 2007.
+Durham: Duke University Press, 2007.

 Benjamin, Walter.
 The Origin of German Tragic Drama.
 Translated by John Osborne.
 New York: Verso, 1998.